Thomas-Shaer/Array-Charting-Language-and-IDE/README.md

 - **Interface for saving/loading code to and from the user’s file system** ✔️
 - Ability for user to export chart data from the program
-- <del>More language features such as if statements or user defined functions (moved from milestone 3)</del> Control flow features: if statements and ternary conditions.
+-  **<del>More language features such as if statements or user defined functions (moved from milestone 3)</del> Control flow features if statements and ternary conditions**✔️
 - Additional built in functions supporting a common basic mathematical operations such as regressions, stochastics etc.
 - If required, more sophisticated methods of loading in data from CSVs, e.g. tables of data, different file types etc.